Shoal Creek, Alabama

-Shoal Creek is a private, gated/guarded residential community in Shelby County, Alabama, United States.
-Its population was 274 as of the 2010 census.
-The population is constantly fluctuating.
-The community has many features to provide its residents.
+Shoal Creek is a residential community and Census-designated place in Shelby County, Alabama, United States.
+As of the 2020 census, Shoal Creek had a population of 1,668.

 Shoal Creek Golf and Country Club is located in Shoal Creek.
-Home of the 2018 U.S. Women's Open Golf Championship.

 It is a part of the Birmingham, Alabama metropolitan area, approximately 15 miles (24 km) southeast of downtown Birmingham.

+Demographics

+Shoal Creek was first listed as a census designated place in the 2010 U.S. census.